 Starting with the wrong vehicle

 Unfortunately, its common occurrence for someone to purchase a 4WD, and spend a fortune trying to modify it into something it will never be.
+Even the best 4WD mods will not make your vehicle something that it isn’t.

 If you want a vehicle that is set up for serious, hard core 4WD tracks and abuse, then get something that is designed to do this.
 Don’t buy an independent front suspension vehicle, lift it 4 inches, throw a set of 35’s on it and expect it to last bouncing up and down rocks!